Gymnophoria/Windows-CPP-VSC-Config/usage.md

 ## Compiling
 To compile the current file, use the shortcut `Ctrl + Shift + B`.
+To compile all C++ files in the current directory, use the shortcut `Alt + B` (rebound Run Task) and select the "built current directory files" task.

 If there is a build due to not being able to find `cl.exe`, reopen VSC within a C++ Developer Command Prompt:
 1. Open `Developer Command Prompts for VS 2019`